SKILLS AND CAPACITY DEVELOPMENT

 In terms of skills development, the city has improved the employment prospects of the youth and it is being implemented in collaboration with the private sector.

-In advancing skills development, during period 2016 to date the City increased the bursary allocation from R10m to R100m per year.
-So far the scheme has benefitted almost 9 000 young people and over R470m has been spent to date in developing the local skills base.
+In advancing skills development, the city’s bursary scheme has benefitted around 9 000 young people and over R470m has been spent in developing the local skills base.

-Masina says the city has created more than 26 000 work opportunities through Expanded Public Works Programme (EPWP).
-Short-term opportunities were created during the construction of infrastructure projects within the communities including water and sanitation, roads and storm water, local housing programmes.
-One of the most successful programmes implemented through EPWP is a three-year plumber’s apprentice programme, which is towards the end of completion, where 94 trainees will receive a fully accredited plumber’s certificate at the end of the programme.
+Around 26 000 work opportunities have been created through the Expanded Public Works Programme (EPWP).
+Short-term opportunities were created during the construction of infrastructure projects within the communities including water and sanitation, roads and stormwater, and local housing programmes.
+One of the most successful programmes implemented through EPWP is a three-year plumber’s apprentice programme, where over 90 trainees received fully accredited plumber’s certificates at the end of the programme.

 Employment opportunities are advertised and must be applied for, on the city’s website.